geomagpy/MARTAS/README.md

 parameters (i.e. TEST_1234_0001, TEST001_XXX_0002, AWSOME_TEST_0001).
 The last 86400 datapoint will be read and
 outlier flagging (despiking) be performed using threshold and window.

+> [!IMPORTANT]
-IMPORTANT: the methods of the analysis module are designed to work with a MagPy/MARTAS database.
+> the methods of the analysis module are designed to work with a MagPy/MARTAS database.
 Using the methods on non-DB architectures will need some work to adjust the methods.
 Methods and Classes of the analysis module are typically scheduled using cron.